MQ-COMP1050/BananaCleaningDirector/README.md

-8. Coding Guidelines Define the coding guidelines your team adhered to during the project.
-This should include any specific standards or practices that have been be used to ensure the quality and consistency of the code.
+**5. Coding Guidelines Define the coding guidelines your team adhered to during the project.-Samer**
-   - SAMIR*

-   -
+  Our team adhered to standard Processing coding practices, including:
+-Consistent indentation and spacing
+-Clear and descriptive variable names
+-Use of comments to explain complex code sections -Organization of code into logical functions and classes

+We also followed best practices for collaborative coding, such as using GitHub for version control and reviewing each other's code before merging changes.
-9. Software Quality - SAMER - TAJ
+**6. Software Quality - SAMER - TAJ**
      • Include a table that lists all warnings that the Comp1050 Checker PMD in the GitHub Actions tab raises for your project.
 • List which issues you fixed since week 11.
 Give a brief rationale for fixing the issue.

-10. Project Management -SAMER**
+**7. Project Management -SAMER**
 List the tasks and issues on your project board.
 State with who was been assigned to each job.
 Explain who was responsible for reviewing the tasks before they were moved to the "Done" column and which methods was used for code review.
 Note, that reviewing a tas****k, and reviewing code, can be two separate activities.

-11. User Manual Provide a detailed user manual that describes how to interact with your animation. - MAXIM
+**8. User Manual Provide a detailed user manual that describes how to interact with your animation. - MAXIM**

-12. Ethics - STEFAN
+**9. Ethics - STEFAN**

 External Sources: